kamalova/Weather-Forecast-Joliet-IL/README.md

 In conclusion, this project serves as a starting point for future research and development in weather prediction for Joliet, IL.
 It highlights the need for more advanced modeling approaches and a deeper understanding of the underlying factors that influence weather patterns.
 By continually refining and expanding upon this work, more accurate and reliable weather predictions can be achieved.

 ### For More Information
-You can review my full analysis in my [Jupyter Notebook](https://github.com/kamalova/weather-forecast-joliet-il/blob/main/notebook.ipynb)
+You can review my full analysis in my [Jupyter Notebook](https://github.com/kamalova/weather-forecast-joliet-il/blob/main/notebook.ipynb) or project [presentation](https://github.com/kamalova/Weather-Forecast-Joliet-IL/blob/main/Presentation_JolietIL.pdf).

 For any additional questions, please contact Nurgul Kurbanali kyzy at nurkamalova@gmail.com